-We use the synchrotron maps given by different component separation algorithms used in WMAP and Planck experiments.
-The maps are listed as follows:
+We use the synchrotron maps given by different component separation algorithms in \wmap~and \planck~experiments.
+The temperature maps are listed as follows:

-\begin{enumerate} \item {\it WMAP synchrotron map derived using Maximum Entropy Method (\texttt{MEM})}: \texttt{MEM} is a pixel-based Bayesian model-fitting technique assuming a spectral model for different Galactic components and using external data sets as priors~\cite{WMAP:1yearFg}.
-Here, the synchrotron spectrum is considered as a power-law with spectral index $\beta_s=-3.0$, and the Haslam map is used as the external prior template for synchrotron emission.
+\begin{enumerate} \item {\it \wmap~synchrotron map at K-band derived using Maximum Entropy Method (\texttt{MEM})}: \texttt{MEM} is a pixel-based Bayesian model-fitting technique assuming a spectral model for different Galactic components and using external data sets as priors~\cite{WMAP:1yearFg}.
+Here, the synchrotron spectrum is considered as a power law with spectral index $\beta_s=-3.0$, and the \has~map is used as the external prior template for synchrotron emission.

-\item {\it WMAP synchrotron map obtained using \texttt{MCMC} technique}: This is the standard MCMC approach of sampling the posterior distribution of the model parameters given the data sets~\cite{WMAP:9year}.
+\item {\it \wmap~synchrotron map obtained using \texttt{MCMC} technique}: This is the standard MCMC approach of sampling the posterior distribution of the model parameters given the data sets~\cite{WMAP:9year}.
 The sky model is constructed based on the spectral features of different astrophysical components.
-Apart from the 5 WMAP frequency bands, the Haslam map is also included in the data analysis.
-Different \texttt{MCMC} maps are available based on slightly different assumptions in modeling foreground spectra, which are summarised below. \begin{itemize} \item \texttt{MCMC-c} - follows a power-law spectrum for synchrotron, free-free, and dust, with the synchrotron and dust spectral indices as free parameters. \item \texttt{MCMC-e} - includes spinning dust emission, but the synchrotron spectral index is fixed to -3. \item \texttt{MCMC-f} - similar to \texttt{MCMC-e}, except that synchrotron spectral index is allowed to have spatial variation, and the frequency spectrum is assumed to be a pure power-law. \item \texttt{MCMC-g} - synchrotron spectral index varies as a function of frequency according to Strong et al.~\cite{Strong2011}, instead of a pure power-law. \end{itemize}
+Apart from the 5 \wmap~frequency bands, the \has~map is also included in the data analysis.
+Different \texttt{MCMC} maps are available based on slightly different assumptions in modelling foreground spectra, which are summarised below. \begin{itemize} \item \texttt{MCMC-c} --- follows a power-law spectrum for synchrotron, free-free, and thermal dust emissions, with the synchrotron and dust spectral indices as free parameters. \item \texttt{MCMC-e} --- includes spinning dust emission, but the synchrotron spectral index is fixed to $-3$. \item \texttt{MCMC-f} --- similar to \texttt{MCMC-e}, except that the synchrotron spectral index is allowed to have spatial variation, and the frequency spectrum is assumed to be a pure power-law. \item \texttt{MCMC-g} --- similar to \texttt{MCMC-f} with the synchrotron spectral index varying as a function of frequency according to Strong et al.~\cite{Strong2011}, instead of a pure power-law. \end{itemize}